-At Mercy Hill Church, we embrace a core commitment to Mission.
+At Mercy Hill Church, we embrace a core commitment to the mission of Jesus.

-“Peace by with you.
+“Peace be with you.
 As the Father has sent me, even so, I am sending you.”

 WE ARE MISSIONARIES

 To be a follower of Jesus is to be commissioned to tell the Good New about Jesus to others, helping them to understand the implications of the Good News of his kingdom for their lives both now and for eternity.

 After his resurrection, Jesus gave this Great Commission to his followers,

 “All authority in heaven and earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age” (Matthew 28:18-20).

 He also said,